Agoric/documentation/main/zoe/guide/contracts/multipoolAutoswap.md

 the excess is returned.

 Bob calls `getPoolAllocation()` to find the relative levels.
-Let's say the answer is that the current ratio is 1234 moola to 1718 bucks.
+Let's say the answer is that the current ratio is 1234 Moola to 1718 Bucks.

 ```js
 const moolaPoolAlloc = E(publicFacet).getPoolAllocation(moolaBrand);